Gromov-Witten invariants of $\mathrm{Sym}^d\mathbb{P}^r$: The action of (C *) r+1 on Sym d P r

-If $C$ is not a chain, some component has only one special point.
-By stability there is a component $D$ of $\rho^{-1}(D)$ that is not contracted by $f'$, which contradicts the fact that $D$ has two special points.
-Thus $C$ is a chain, and it follows that each connected component $C_\eta'$ is a chain.
-This proves claim \eqref{item:NodalChain}. \end{proof} \begin{rem} In summary, the restriction to $C_\eta'$ of a point in $\bar{\Psi^{-1}(\tilde\Gamma_0)}$ may be represented as in Figure \ref{fig:FixedMap} (where despite appearances we mean for the map to $L_{e}$ to have a single preimage point over each of $P_{i^{\mov}(v_1,e)}$ and $P_{i^{\mov}(v_2,e)}$). \end{rem}
+If $C$ is not a chain, then since it is genus zero, some component $D$ has only one special point.
+By stability, there is a component of $\rho^{-1}(D)$ that is not contracted by $f'$.
+This contradicts the previous paragraph.
+Thus $C$ is a chain, and it follows that each $C_\eta'$ is a chain.
+This proves claim \eqref{item:NodalChain}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:TreesAndStrata}] It is sufficient to consider the situation of Lemma \ref{lem:UnionOfChainsMapping}.
-To see this, note that any $\tilde\Gamma_0\in\Trees_{0,n}(\Sym^d\P^r,\beta)$ may be decomposed into subtrees of the form in the Lemma, together with single-vertex trees, glued at marked points.
-There is a corresponding decomposition of $\Psi^{-1}(\tilde\Gamma_0)$ as a product (up to a finite morphism), and this decomposition extends to the closure (see \cite{AbramovichGraberVistoli2008}, Section 5.2, or \cite{Liu2013}, Section 9.2).
+\begin{proof}[Proof of Theorem \ref{thm:GraphsAndStrata}] It is sufficient to consider the situation of Lemma \ref{lem:UnionOfChainsMapping}.
+To see this, note that any $\Gamma_0\in\Graphs_{g,n}(\Sym^d\P^r,\beta)$ may be decomposed into subgraphs of the form in the Lemma, together with single-vertex graphs, glued at marked points.
+There is a corresponding decomposition of $\Psi^{-1}(\Gamma_0)$ as a product (up to a finite morphism), and this decomposition extends to the closure (see \cite{AbramovichGraberVistoli2008}, Section 5.2, or \cite{Liu2013}, Section 9.2).
 Thus we may treat each factor of the product separately.

-First, we show Let $(f:C\to\P^r)\in\bar{\Psi^{-1}(\tilde\Gamma_0)}.$ It follows from Lemma \ref{lem:UnionOfChainsMapping} that $f^{-1}((\Sym^d\P^r)^T)$ is exactly the set of nodes of $C,$ together with the two marked points.
-By stability, all irreducible components of $C$ are noncontracted.
-Thus the tree $\Psi(f:C\to\Sym^d\P^r)$ is a chain with a vertex for each node and marked point, and an edge for each irreducible component.